The Story Of The Urethane Skateboard Wheel

 Finding Success

-To create more interest and promote his product, Frank gave a few sets of wheels away.
-Slowly, more and more people began trying the wheels and the word spread.
+Frank gave a few sets of wheels away to create more interest and promote his product.
+Slowly, more and more people began trying the wheels, and the word spread.

 An order was placed for 2,000 more wheels, followed by an order for 4,000 wheels.
-He took out an advertisement in Surfer magazine, and this boosted interest even higher.
+He took out an advertisement in Surfer magazine, which boosted interest even higher.

 In 1974, just two years after he placed his first order, Frank decided to pursue his skateboard-wheel career full-time.
-Cadillac Wheels were becoming extremely popular and orders were reaching tens of thousands of dollars.
+Cadillac Wheels became extremely popular, and orders reached tens of thousands of dollars.

 One company Frank was selling to directly was Bahne Skateboards.
 Bill and Bob Bahne were brothers who manufactured high-quality surfboards.
-Since the Bahne brothers knew how to work with fiberglass and were skilled at lamination, it was only natural that they would take this expertise and start creating their own line of flexible skateboards.
+Since the Bahne brothers knew how to work with fiberglass and were skilled at lamination, it was only natural to take this expertise and start creating their own line of flexible skateboards.

 Growing Pains & Competition

-Frank was enjoying the tremendous success of his Cadillac Wheels, but it was also creating a difficult situation for his small business.
+Frank was enjoying the tremendous success of his Cadillac Wheels, but it was also creating a problematic situation for his small business.

-After all, a $50,000 wheel order can be pretty hard on your cashflow.
-And by this time the competition had begun to sit up and take notice of Cadillac.
+After all, a $50,000 wheel order can be pretty hard on your cash flow.
+And by this time, the competition had begun to take notice of Cadillac.

 Partnership With Bahne